ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 I vet it
 but you can't find my work upon them subreddit

+eyyyyyy
+what am i trying to say?
+stand down boy before you get in my way
+OKAY
+relax

+shh

 Oh you didn't think I had the chops to spit that i was just a coding monkey who liked to rhyme when he bit we'll see - AG

+## my gurl

+my little bitty itty bug
+just needs a little bitty itty hug them jeans - they snug i want a hug a hug from my bug

+be my blanket
+let me get behind you and surely thank it spank it